tiagoBAmorim/ios-lead-essentials-image-comments-challenge/README.md

 4) At all times, the user should have a back button to return to the feed screen.
 	- Cancel any running comments API requests when the user navigates back.
+		- Important: Only cancel when the scene has been deallocated.
+		- **Don't** cancel the request on `viewWillDisappear`/`viewDidDisappear` because it doesn't mean the view has been deallocated (the view may appear again!).

 5) The comments screen layout should match the UI specs.
 	- Present the comment date using relative date formatting, e.g., "1 day ago."